 In addition to the stunning display, it has a simple and professional exterior design which makes it a bit of a chameleon.
 It would be just as comfortable beside a flashy gaming PC decked out in LEDs as it would in an office beside a dusty old workstation.

-The Samsung CF791 doesn’t need a flashy exterior design because its size, clarity, and resolution make it a showstopper all on its own.
+The Samsung CF791 doesn’t need a flashy exterior design because its size, clarity, and resolution make it a showstopper all on its own and recent price drops make it all the more affordable.

 Why should you buy this: This monitor’s 200Hz refresh rate is wonderfully excessive.